influxdata/nifi-influxdb-bundle/README.md

 ### PutInfluxDatabase_2

 Processor to write the content of a FlowFile in 'line protocol'.
 Please check details of the 'line protocol' in InfluxDB 2.0 documentation (https://www.influxdb.com/).
 The flow file can contain single measurement point or multiple measurement points separated by line separator.
 The timestamp precision is defined by Timestamp property.
-If you do not specify precision then the InfluxDB assumes that timestamps are in nanoseconds.

 #### Properties